 7.2.8 Conclusions

-[Editorial note: The conclusion is reserved for finalization of the contents of this report and for confirmation in liaison exchanges with appropriate working parties.]

-[Editor’s note: The conclusion needs to be revisited pending review of Tables 54, 55 and 58.]

-[Based on the calculations and estimations presented above, it is clear all waveforms defined for the VDE-SAT uplink excluding waveform 5 is resilient to harmful interference from radars operating in the frequency band 154-156 MHz for all elevation angles up to 60-80 degrees, , without any additional interference discrimination or mitigation techniques.
-Allowing for potential discrimination factors and mitigation techniques discussed above, even the waveform 5 are expected to perform.
-The adaptive modulation and coding scheme defined for VDE-SAT can be utilized to ensure the link is closed.
+Based on the calculations and estimations presented above, waveforms 1 to 4 defined for the VDE-SAT uplink, see Table 13, are resilient to harmful interference from radars operating in the frequency band 154-156 MHz for all elevation angles up to 60 degrees.
+Allowing for potential discrimination factors and mitigation techniques discussed in Table 56, waveform 5 is also expected to perform.
+Together with the interference mitigation techniques listed in Table 56, the adaptive modulation and coding scheme defined for VDE-SAT will ensure use of the most efficient waveform with positive link margin.

-These calculations and estimations also show that the VDE-SAT receiverwill not be exposed to an interference level from the radar that potentially can be capable of destroying the satellite receiver.]
+Furthermore, the calculations and estimations show that the interference level from the radar will not harm the onboard satellite VDE-SAT receiver.

 8 Testing, demonstrations and measurements